mathgladiator/adama-lang/docs/docs/reference-document-variables.md

 ## Fast Intro

 As Adama is [a data-centric programming language](https://en.wikipedia.org/wiki/Data-centric_programming_language), the first order of business it organize your [data for state management](https://en.wikipedia.org/wiki/State_management).
 At the document level, state is laid out as a series of fields.
-For instance, the below Adama code outlines two fields:
+For instance, the below Adama code outlines three fields:
 ```adama
 public string output;
 private double balance;